 The Illinois EPA considers all surface water sources of community water supply to be susceptible to potential pollution problems.
-The very nature of surface water allows contaminants to migrate into the intake with no protection only dilution.
-This is the reason for mandatory treatment for all surface water supplies in Illinois.
-Chicago's offshore intakes are located at a distance that shoreline impacts are not usually considered a factor on water quality.
-At certain times of the year, however, the potential for contamination exists due to wet-weather flows and river reversals.
-In addition, the placement of the crib structures may serve to attract waterfowl, gulls and terns that frequent the Great Lakes area, thereby concentrating fecal deposits at the intake and thus compromising the source water quality.
+The very nature of surface water allows contaminants to migrate intake with no protection only dilution.
+This is the reason for mandatory treatment surface water supplies in Illinois.
+Chicago's offshore are located at a distance that shoreline impacts are not considered a factor on water quality.
+At certain times of however, the potential for contamination exists due to weather flows and river reversals.
+In addition, the placement of the crib structures may serve to attract into the for a11 intakes usually the year, wetwaterfowl, gulls and terns that frequent the Great Lakes area, thereby concentrating deposits at the intake and thus compromising the source water quality.
 Conversely, the shore intakes are highly susceptible to storm water runoff, marinas and shoreline point sources due to the influx of groundwater to the lake.

 Several years ago the Village of Addison was required to pass an ordinance pertaining to Cross Connection and Backflow Protection, sighting the Illinois State Plumbing Code and the EPA (Environmental Protection Agency).
 We have been aggressively enforcing this ordinance (#0-04-120), and are making sure all backflow devices which encompass irrigation systems, fire sprinkler systems, and in some cases domestic water lines, are all in compliance.

 All backflow protection devices need to be tested and certified on a yearly basis by a licensed plumber certified to test backflow devices, a copy of the test data needs to be attached to each device and a copy sent to us for our records.

-If your home or business has an irrigation system it must be certified by a licensed plumber that is also certified to test backflow devices.
+If your home or business has an irrigation system it must also have a RPZ that is certified by a licensed plumber that is also certified to test backflow devices.
 If you do not use your irrigation system it must be disconnected from the public water supply by removing the device and capping both pipes as seen to the right.

 The Village of Addison does not take part in any third party reporting program, endorse any plumbers or Plumbing Company or hire independent plumbers to perform Cross Control inspections.
 Also, Village of Addison no longer will send out reminder letters.
 It is your responsibility to have each device tested each year.
+Failure to comply with ordinance # 0-04-120 will result in your water service being terminated.
 The Village of Addison encourages you to seek out the best possible price for this certification and can provide you with a list of plumbers if you wish.
 This is an ongoing annual program.
 If residents and business owners are unsure if this pertains to them or have any questions please call Rick Russo, Water Operator, at (630) 620-2020.